Goldendoodle Breed Information and facts>

 One should also consider that dander, allergens, proteins, and saliva carried on dog coats can contribute to each individual’s allergic reaction.

-Goldendoodles can be destructive in nature if left unattended, they may chew up shoes and furniture around the house and leave an excessive amount of excrement everywhere.
+Goldendoodles can be destructive if left unattended, they may chew up shoes and furniture around the house and leave an excessive amount of excrement everywhere.

 Crate training is very helpful as it may reduce the amount of excrement you find around the house.